-In November 2023, MTA conducted its second survey, aiming to gain a deeper understanding of the public's perspectives and preferences around transit mode, alignment, and surface running vs. tunnel.
+In November 2023, MTA conducted its second survey about the Baltimore Red Line, aiming to gain a deeper understanding of the public's perspectives and preferences around transit mode, alignment, and surface running vs. tunnel.
 This survey, conducted from November 1st to December 1st, successfully engaged more than 3,400 participants.
-MTA's intensive communications effort along the corridor consisted of pop-up events and street engagement in neighborhood festivals, at special events, and with passengers waiting at transit stops.
+MTA's intensive communications effort before and during the Fall survey period consisted of popup events and street engagement at neighborhood festivals and special events, and with passengers waiting at transit stops.
 This more localized outreach to meet people in their daily and weekend activities provided an opportunity for one-on-one conversations with project team members.
-People were encouraged to go to the website, complete an online survey, attend an in-person project open house, participate in a neighborhood association meeting, and share project information with their family, coworkers, and social networks.
+People were encouraged to go to the website, complete the online survey, attend an in-person project open house, participate in a neighborhood association meeting, and share project information with their family, coworkers, and social networks.
+The survey was also advertised at the November open houses.
+These outreach activities resulted in an initial spike in responses during the first five days of the survey.